Cabbage Pakoda

 Spices – I used red pepper flakes, ajwain (carom seeds), turmeric powder, salt, and chaat masala powder.

-Others – You will also need onions, cilantro (fresh coriander leaves), green chilies, ginger, and oil (to fry the pakoras).
+Others – You will also need onions, cilantro (fresh coriander leaves), green chillies, ginger, and oil (to fry the pakoras) to make this cabbage pakora recipe.

 How To Make Cabbage Pakora